 A quick internet search will result in dozens of different definitions for Allyship.
 After a couple of years of testing different definitions in workshops and observing the types of understanding that followed, Awaken has developed our own that we believe captures the most important aspects of thoughtful Allyship.

-Allyship is an active and consistent practice of using power and privilege to achieve equity and inclusion.™
+Allyship is an active and consistent practice of using power and privilege to achieve equity, inclusion , and justice while holding ourselves accountable to marginalized people’s needs.

 This definition highlights and clarifies what constitutes allyship, and what it does not: